Children and Youth with Special Health Needs (CYSHN)

 Family Voices of Minnesota is a grassroots family organization that aims to achieve family-centered care for all children, youth, and young adults with special health care needs.
 Through state and national networks of families and providers, Family Voices of Minnesota provides tools that build partnerships among professionals, patients, and families, and serves as a trusted resource for information to improve health system policies.
-The CONNECTED Program matches families of children or youth with special health care needs or disabilities with an experienced Volunteer Support Parent who has received specialized training.

 Minnesota Hands & Voices provides information, support, and referral to families learning of their child's hearing loss.
 Parent Guides discuss your concerns with you and will send you information related to hearing loss and other topics of interest.
 They will also refer you to organizations and information sources, including other families of children with hearing loss, which you may find helpful.